wotGPT/ccna-labs/README.md

 * All labs include screenshots for topology, device configuration, interface verification, and verification pings where applicable.
 * Labs are documented with structured README files to demonstrate process, observations, and key takeaways.

-* All labs include screenshots for topology, device configuration, interface verification, and verification pings where applicable.
-* Labs are documented with structured README files to demonstrate process, observations, and key takeaways.